mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 Game design patterns or their fragments are used as a form of design short cuts.
 Examples from the above include, _get an enemy in_ , _animate player_ or get it in the game (when referring to transferring an graphical asset from authoring tool to the coding environment).
 The advantages of such shortcuts are, as discussed to help with the prioritisation and ideation processes, to facilitate peer propagation of ideas, and potentially to inform debugging and improvements to increase game playability.

-However, there are challenges of the use of such short cuts.
-There may be confusion over use of terms to new comers.
-They may hide more complex patterns within the name.
+However, there are challenges of the use of these short cuts.
+There may be confusion over use of terms to new comers and these GPD related terms may hide more complex patterns within the name.
 For example, the shortcuts in Fi and Ma's interaction hides a large amount of problems solving which seems "overwhelming".

 These issues reflect the nature of the process of operationalising discreet actions that make up the implementation stages of each design pattern.
 Tensions may be overcome with help from peer group and facilitators.